 Thankfully, he still got a chance in F1 and won three races, two in 1995 as Michael Schumacher’s team-mate.

-For Jackie Stewart’s fledgling F1 team, that ran from 1997 to the end to 1999 (Jaguar then took over in a doomed F1 big), an it was an emotional day for the Scottish team.
+For Jackie Stewart’s fledgling F1 team, which ran from 1997 to the end to 1999 (Jaguar then took over in a doomed F1 big), and it was an emotional day for the Scottish team.

 Johnny Herbert retired in 2000.
 In his last race he suffered a suspension failure and crashed heavily.
 Marshals had to carry him from his car – exactly as how he started his F1 career.